“You have two eyes and one mouth. Use them proportionally.” — Epictetus, Greek Philosopher

 Setting Your Health Baseline: Speech Testing Analytics

 One last item of interest for measuring your health.
-Companies have created voice-recognition software apps which can detect early health deterioration.
+Companies have created voice-recognition software apps which can detect early cognitive and behavioral health deterioration.
 These reside on your phone or at-home devices and listen for impairments in your speech over time.
 Examples include:

 This concludes today’s article.
 As your reward for reading, here are 20 Funny Dentist Jokes, although only ~8 are actually funny.
 The next time you have a cavity problem, book your appointment for tooth-hurty in the afternoon.